oshied/directord/docs/components.md

 Components power Directord and provide well documented interfaces.

+### Basic Component Options

+All component inherit the following basic options.

+* `--exec-help`        Show this execution help message.

+* `--skip-cache`       For a task to skip the on client cache.

+* `--run-once`         Force a given task to run once.

+* `--timeout` `STRING` Set the action timeout.
+Default 600.

+* `--force-lock`       Force a given task to run with a lock.

 ### Built-in Components

 The following section covers all of the built-in components Directord ships with.